Josephjr05/The-SkyDecay-Project/README.md

 ## Playfield (SWIP):
 * The playfield strums are now in it's own cam, go crazy on Lua!
+* CamHUD doesn't bop anymore (for many reasons why it shouldn't).
 * The playfield strums have also been moved (and on downscroll) to help read notes easier.
 (Will make a playfield editor to edit to your liking!)
 * Multi Key up to 18 keys is supported!